xenago/nix-scripts/keepass/README.md

 # keepass

-Related to the use of `KeePass`.
+Related to the use of `KeePass`, an open standard for password storage.
+KeePass is particularly useful when paired with [`WebDAV`](../webdav) for remote storage of the password database.

+## `KeePass2Android`

+[KeePass2Android](https://play.google.com/store/apps/details?id=keepass2android.keepass2android) is the most useful Android client compatible with KeePass databases.

 ## `KeeWeb`

 This is generally the most useful cross-platform KeePass client, even though it is not really maintained currently.

-Use of [containerized `KeeWeb`](https://hub.docker.com/r/antelle/keeweb) that is [useful alongside `WebDAV`](../webdav).
-Although [other versions](https://github.com/keeweb/keeweb) are available as well, self-hosting is preferable.
+These steps cover the [containerized hosting](https://hub.docker.com/r/antelle/keeweb) of [`KeeWeb`](https://github.com/keeweb/keeweb) - it can be used via other means as well, such as the desktop app.

 1. Add or create based on [`keeweb-docker-compose.yml`](keeweb-docker-compose.yml)